Unavoidable Induced Subgraph of Infinite 2-connected Graphs

 Let $T$ be a $\mathcal{V}$-connecting tree of $G$ as described in \cref{def:vconntree}.
-By \cref{thm:konig}, $T$ has either an infinite vertex or a ray.
-If $T$ has an infinite vertex, then \cref{lem:treeinfvert} implies that $G$ contains as an induced subgraph a member of the family $\Theta_{\infty}$, and the conclusion follows.
-We may therefore assume that $T$ is locally-finite. \cref{lem:treelocfin} implies that $G$ contains as an induced subgraph a member of one of the following families: $\TFinf$ and $\TFinf^{\Delta}$, and the conclusion follows. \end{proof}
+By \cref{thm:konig}, $T$ has either a vertex of infinite degree or a ray.
+If $T$ has a vertex of infinite degree, then \cref{lem:treeinfvert} implies that $G$ contains as an induced subgraph a member of the family $\Theta_{\infty}$, and the conclusion follows.
+We may therefore assume that $T$ is locally-finite. \cref{lem:treelocfin} implies that $G$ contains as an induced subgraph a member of $\TFinf \cup\TFinf^{\Delta}$, and the conclusion follows. \end{proof}